-Their upcoming album Fatigue, signed to Dark Wings records, mixes delicately airy melodies with djent heavy, totally brutal attacks on your consciousness.
+Their upcoming album Fatigue mixes delicately airy melodies with djent-heavy, totally brutal attacks on your consciousness.
 All this is crowned by growls and screams, interspersed with breakdowns, tremolo picking – the works.

 Life’s December join us from Wattwil in Switzerland, long, long ago the home of Henry of Iberg.
-The band saw the day of light back in 2012 and launched their début album Colder in spring of this year.
+The band saw the day of light back in 2012 and launched their debut album Colder in spring of this year.

-Should you buy it?
 If you are into Deathcore and the likes, absolutely.
 If not – well – have a listen first.
 Good job band, I like it.